|Click image to enlarge.|

 From May 20, 2010:

 As former CEO, Scott accepts responsibility for what occurred at Columbia/HCA but had no knowledge of the fraud at the time, [spokeswoman Jennifer] Baker said.Is Rick Scott a psychopath?
-I'll leave that to you to decide.
+I'll leave that for you to decide.

 "Rick didn't do anything wrong," she said.
 "If Rick had known what was going on, he would have corrected the problem immediately."